Is Complexity an Illusion?: The Formalism

 {\normalfont(intuitive summary)} To reiterate and summarise the above: \begin{itemize}{ \item A \textbf{policy} constrains how we complete inputs. \item A \textbf{correct policy} is one that constrains us to correct outputs. }\end{itemize} In functionalist terms, a policy is a ``causal intermediary''. \\ \end{definition}

 \begin{definition}[learning] \phantom{.} \begin{itemize}{ \item A \textbf{proxy} $<$ is a binary relation on statements, and the set of all proxies is $Q$. \item $<_w$ is the \textbf{weakness} proxy.
 For statements $l_1,l_2$ we have $l_1 <_w l_2$ iff $\lvert E_{l_1}\rvert < \lvert E_{l_2} \rvert$. \item $<_d$ is the \textbf{description length} or \textbf{simplicity} proxy.
-We have $l_1 <_d l_2$ iff $\lvert l_1 \rvert > \lvert l_2 \rvert$.} \end{itemize} By the weakness of a statement, we mean the cardinality of its extension.
-By the weakness of an extension we mean its cardinality.
-Likewise, when we speak of simplicity with regards to a statement, we mean its cardinality.
-The complexity of an extension is the \textbf{simplest} statement of which it is an extension.\\
+We have $l_1 <_d l_2$ iff $\lvert l_1 \rvert > \lvert l_2 \rvert$.} \end{itemize} By the \textbf{weakness} of an \textbf{extension} we mean its cardinality.
+By the weakness of a \textbf{statement}, we mean the cardinality of its \textbf{extension}.
+Likewise, when we speak of \textbf{simplicity} with regards to a \textbf{statement}, we mean its cardinality.
+The complexity of an \textbf{extension} is the simplicity of the simplest statement of which it is an extension\footnote{For example, if we have a language $L_\mathfrak{v}$, and $X \subset L_\mathfrak{v}$ is the set of all statements in $L_\mathfrak{v}$ that all have the extension $E_X$, then the complexity of $E_X$ is the cardinality of a statement $x \in X$ s.t. there is not statement $y \in X$ with smaller cardinality than $x$.}.\\

 {\normalfont(generalisation)} A statement $l$ \textbf{generalises} to a $\mathfrak{v}$-task $\alpha$ iff $l \in \Pi_\alpha$.
 We speak of \textbf{learning} $\omega$ from $\alpha$ iff, given a proxy $<$, $\pi \in {\Pi}_\alpha$ maximises $<$ relative to all other policies in ${\Pi}_\alpha$, and $\pi \in {\Pi}_\omega$.\\